 Here is a simple, step-by-step procedure on how to watch F1 live streaming:

 1. Sign Up For PureVPN

-Get Annual Plan and watch all the 22 F1 Grand Prix races live without any problems.
+Get annual plan and watch all the upcoming F1 Grand Prix races live without any problems.

 2. Download PureVPN

-Download VPN app or configure it on your preferred device.
-PureVPN supports all major devices on which you can enjoy live F1 race such as PC, Mobile Phones, Tablets, Routers, PS/Xbox, KODI, ROKU, Smart TVs, etc.
+Download the VPN app or configure it on your preferred device.
+PureVPN supports all major devices on which you can enjoy live F1 race such as PC, Mobile Phones, Tablets, Routers, PS/Xbox, Kodi, Roku, Smart TVs, and whatever delights you.

 3. Watch F1 Races Live for Free

-There are some more channels in F1 broadcasting list that telecast live races in different regions in multiple languages.
-If you wish to watch any of the below channel, you need to perform the first 2 steps as it is and in 3rd step find the channel in app list or connect to the country server where the channel is accessible.
+There are some more channels in the F1 broadcasting list that telecast live races in different regions in multiple languages.
+If you wish to watch any of the below channels, you need to perform the first 2 steps as it is and in the 3rd step find the channel in the app list or connect to the country server where the channel is accessible.

 The Formula One World Championship is one of the most popular motorsport events of all time.
 Because of this, it is broadcasted on numerous channels and streaming services worldwide.
 Here is a list of all of them: